Koi Pond Heater

 Many Koi pond heaters pump water directly into the boiler.
 We never pump pond water into a boiler.
 Why?
 Debris and minerals from the pond water will build up in the boiler, reducing water flow and heater efficiency.
 The boiler itself will then have to be repaired or replaced, costing time and money.
 Boiler failure is the last thing you want to happen in January when the temperatures are sub-zero.

 We use a closed-loop system with a heat exchanger.
 (It is much faster and far less costly to replace a heat exchanger than an entire boiler.)
-The heat exchanger is made out of Titanium.
+The heat exchanger is made out of stainless steel.
 We do not use Copper heat exchangers (Copper is toxic to fish.)